 What causes stress in the hospitality industry?

 Stress is the key factor.
 For me personally, when I get stressed, I get quite frustrated and angry.
 If I don’t turn to that quick beer just to take the edge off, then my default is to eat.
-I’ll usually opt for quite carb or sugar heavy foods to try and self sooth.
+I’ll usually opt for quite a carb or sugar-heavy foods to try and self soothe.
 I think what we need to look at as an industry is our problem with drink and drugs.
 We need to be able to talk about it, even though parts of it are illegal.
 We need to look at why this happens.
 We’ve got a lot of people who are experiencing very high levels of stress, they are perhaps working longer hours, and they’re often working more frequently than they should be.
 They’re working in cultures that perhaps doesn’t prioritise wellbeing, and that encourage unhealthy coping mechanisms.
 We need to get to the root of the problem, rather than putting a bandaid on it every time.
 We need to ask the questions.
 Why are you drinking?
 Why is it that you feel that you need to have that bottle of red wine or a few pints of beer when you finish your shift?
 Is it because you’re feeling overly stressed?
 Is it because you are unable to relax?
 Is it because you’re struggling with sleep?
 And why is that?
 I think once we get back to the root cause we’ll actually attribute that to stress being the main factor.
 We did a study in May 2020 for almost 1300 people.

-It was split fairly evenly between front of house and back of house.
+It was split fairly evenly between the front of the house and the back of the house.
 One of the top three things of 10 different things that people had a problem with, was drink.
 Interestingly enough, it was predominantly a higher figures with back of house.
 Overall, it was due to high levels of stress.
 When we looked at the figures, eight out of 10 of those 1300 people have said they’d experienced at least one mental health issue since working within the trade.
 I think we need to know that in order for us to be sustainable, for us to thrive and be profitable in the long term, and most importantly to make a difference to people’s lives.
 We need to start looking at our cultures.
 The way in which we’re managing our staff, the way in which we’re training our staff, and the way in which we’re setting up rotes and providing benefits.
 We really need to be looking at our people as the number one asset within this industry and looking after their health as a primary focus.

 Improving staff wellbeing for better staff retention